Best Brunch Restaurants in Gramercy & Flatiron (10010)

 A bagel-and-smoked-fish counter that’s strongest as a fast, high-signal brunch stop—order, grab a seat, and keep it classic.
 The payoff is execution and speed, not lingering; one sandwich plus one coffee keeps the experience sharp.

-Must-Try Dishes: Lox & cream cheese bagel, Egg-and-cheese bagel, Smoked fish sandwich
+Lox & cream cheese bagel, Egg-and-cheese bagel, Smoked fish sandwich

-What makes it special: A fast bagel-and-smoked-fish counter built for clean, classic brunch utility.
+What Makes it Special: A fast bagel-and-smoked-fish counter built for clean, classic brunch utility.

 A bright Gramercy cafe that sneaks in a surprisingly satisfying pho option alongside its brunch-and-lunch core.
 The broth leans comfort-forward and dependable rather than deeply traditional, making this a practical neighborhood bowl when you want warmth without a full Vietnamese-restaurant production.

-Must-Try Dishes: Angus beef pho, Chicken pho, Vietnamese iced coffee
+Angus beef pho, Chicken pho, Vietnamese iced coffee

-What makes it special: A cafe-format pho fix in Gramercy with all-day utility.
+What Makes it Special: A cafe-format pho fix in Gramercy with all-day utility.

 A counter-service Cantonese spot that functions as an alternative “Chinese brunch” lane—fast ordering, steady turnover, and lots of shareable bites.
 Win here by picking a tight dumpling + roast-meat + tart combo instead of trying to sample the whole board.

-Must-Try Dishes: BBQ pork buns, Shrimp dumplings (har gow), Roast duck over rice
+BBQ pork buns, Shrimp dumplings (har gow), Roast duck over rice

-What makes it special: Dim sum and roast meats in a speed-first, counter-service format.
+What Makes it Special: Dim sum and roast meats in a speed-first, counter-service format.